-Roundtable Sessions - Roundtable sessions are usually comprised of several tables, each with a different theme.
-Each roundtable consists of four to five paper presentations and may have an established scholar serving as discussant.
+Roundtable Sessions - Roundtable sessions are comprised of several tables, each with a different theme.
+Each roundtable consists of four to five paper presentations and may have an established scholar serving as presider and/or discussant.
 Discussion proceeds simultaneously at all tables.
-At each table the discussant leader(s) will introduce the topic and facilitate discussion among all the participants.
-These are informal opportunities to present and discuss works in progress, and are somewhat self-organized.
+At each table the discussant leader(s) will introduce the topic and facilitate discussion among all participants.
+These are informal opportunities to present and discuss works in progress and are somewhat self-organized.
 Authors in turn should start out detailing their projects or papers for about 10-15 minutes, after which participants around the table (authors and others) are invited to offer suggestions, reflect on content, and provide constructive feedback.
 Roundtable sessions will not have audio-visual equipment.

 Traditional/Regular Sessions - These sessions consist of presentations of four to five research papers that relate to the theme of the session and time for feedback and discussion.
 Presenters should take up to 15 minutes to discuss their contribution, followed by discussant comments in some instances.
 Afterwards, the presider will open the floor for discussion and questions from the audience.